Fighter Aircraft Overview

 5. JG 1 fighter aircraft introduced between the Summer of 1941 and 1944 should limit yellow markings to the under-cowling panels.
 White and red are possible alternative colors for this, although they were historically rare.
 Under-cowling markings were for identification and were painted on at the factory level.
 Often, however, these were lessened or over-painted while in the field.

-6. JG 1 fighter aircraft introduced between 1944 and 1945 should remove all under-cowling markings.
+6. JG 1 fighter aircraft introduced between 1944 and 1945 may remove all under-cowling markings.

 7. All Staffel aircraft, regardless of type, must display block form Arabic numerals before the rear-third Balkenkreuz on the fuselage but aft of the cockpit.
 The font is called Blockschrift für Flugzeuge and must be displayed as follows: 1., 4., and 7.
 Staffel in white, 2., 5., and 8.
 Staffel in red and 3., 6., and 9.
 Staffel in yellow.